-Technique 1: Collage
+TECHNIQUE 1: COLLAGE

-A specific form of collage is introduced to the figure/ground drawing in order to address both the third dimension - or shape of the ground - and the textural qualities of the field.
+A specific form of collage is introduced to the figure/ground drawing in order to address both the third dimension - or shape of the ground - and the textural qualities of the field, (see Fig. 3).
 Collage patterns which suggest urban and landscape textures replace the mute and definitive black and white opposition of the figure ground.
-In collage abstraction, a literal footprint of building form and outline is traded for an abstract pattern which favors texture and grain [see Fig. 2].
+Collage is a two-dimensional medium which suggests a three-dimensional reality.
+In collage abstraction, a literal footprint of building form and outline is traded for an abstract pattern which favors texture and grain.
+The careful arrangement of collage material can effectively imply variations among background, middle ground, and foreground which evoke three-dimensional relationships between built form and landform.
+Through this device topographic conditions are given shape and scale equivalent to architectural structure, (see Fig. 4).
+Applied to a series of urban-scaled studies, this technique of collage allows students to search for the synthesis of building and site giving equal value to each.